HOW TO BECOME A RECORDING ARTIST 101

 your AESThetic matters. take the time to develop yours.

-people will pay attention to your music and image. both should line up.
+people will ALWAYS pay attention to your music and CHARACTER.

-you have a personality, let it shine online as you market yourself.
+you have a personality, let it shine online as you market your CONTENT.

 your friends are your best promoters.

 it is good to talk over the phone.